eclipseisoffline/customname/README.md

 ![GitHub License](https://img.shields.io/github/license/eclipseisoffline/customname)

 This mod adds a `/name`, a `/itemname` and a `/itemlore` command to Minecraft, which players can use to set a prefix, suffix, or nickname, or give their items colourful names and lore.
-Mostly designed to be used in small, private servers.
+Mostly designed to be used in small, private servers, although through the use of name groups you can also limit which players can use which prefixes/suffixes/nicknames.

 Supports prefixes/suffixes set with LuckPerms as well!